cloudinary/cloudinary_npm/README.md

 ### Typescript

-We added support for TS, The SDK can now be consumed in a TS environment.
+This SDK can be consumed in a TS environment.
-You can view the decleration file [here](https://github.com/cloudinary/cloudinary_npm/types/index.d.ts).
+You can view the declaration file [here](https://github.com/cloudinary/cloudinary_npm/types/index.d.ts).

 ### Samples